Claude Monet (French, 1840-1926)

 Many of the artists are trained at art academies in the required techniques and produce dozens of replicas daily.

-The official policy states that these replicas are of paintings of artists who have died more than seventy years ago and than out of copyright.
+The official policy states that these replicas are of paintings of artists who have died more than seventy years ago and consequently out of copyright.